-All Junior Visual Arts students participate in the Global Arts Studio where they learn about different cultures by studying different art techniques from a variety of points across the globe.
-This course encompasses numerous art activities that may include working with fibers, printmaking, sculpture, drawing, or painting.
+At the heart of the junior visual arts program is the global arts studio.
+You'll learn about world cultures by studying different art techniques from a variety of points across the globe.
+Activities may include working with fibers, printmaking, sculpture, drawing, and painting.

-This class is designed for students to explore clay as a medium of expression.
-Ceramics is designed to teach basic skills and will emphasize the creative aspects of working with clay in a variety of hand-building techniques.
-Projects will be both individual and group.
-(No wheel)
+Explore clay as a medium of expression.
+In ceramics class, you'll learn basic skills and the creative aspects of working with clay in a variety of hand-building techniques.

-This class is designed for students to explore painting and drawing as a means of expression.
-Painting/Drawing will introduce students to a variety of media and techniques.
-Students will also have the chance to work from observation and explore their own personal expression.
+This class will introduce a variety of media and techniques.
+You will have the opportunity to work from observation, and explore your own personal expression.

-Students will learn to draw, paint and have fun developing new characters and creative creatures.
-Students will learn to create stories full of action and suspense by building a story arc with a beginning middle and end.
-Narrative elements such as point of view, character expressions and environments will be explored.
+Learn to draw, paint, and have fun developing new characters and creative creatures.
+Create stories full of action and suspense by building a story arc with a beginning, middle, and end.
+We'll also explore narrative elements, such as point of view, character expressions, and environments.

-This class will introduce students to the basics of digital photography.
-Students will learn how to operate a basic digital camera and learn how to transfer the images onto a Mac computer for basic organization and editing.
-Experimentation, composition, lighting and subject matter will be discussed throughout the course.
-Digital cameras will be available to use during class.
-No previous experience is required.
-Students must provide a portable storage device such as a thumb drive for image storage.
+You will be introduced to the basics of digital photography.
+Learn how to operate a basic digital camera, and how to transfer to the images to a Mac computer for organization and editing.
+Experimentation, composition, lighting, and subject matter will be discussed throughout the course.
+Digital cameras will be provided to use during class, but students must bring their own portable storage device (such as a thumb drive).

 Additionally, you will choose two more elective classes, either from the list above or in another area, including music, theatre, dance, and recreation (view list).
 Electives are chosen after enrollment, and are based on schedule availability.